 The type of procedure a woman needs clearly depends on the reason for her diagnosis.
 Removal of the tubes and ovaries (the adnexa) is usually for a different reason.
 The ovaries produce the hormones and not the uterus.
 Keeping the ovaries or removing the uterus does not mean the woman must take hormone supplements.

 Not every patient with prolapse requires a hysterectomy.
 Uterine preservation is a viable option for women who have not completed child bearing or simply for women who desire uterine preservation.
-We have been proponents of uterine preservation for over a decade.
+We have been proponents of uterine preservation for over two decades.

-The overall reason a hysterectomy is recommended by a physician is to help restore quality of life to the patient as a result of a diagnosis of other pelvic complications including:
+Hysterectomy may be recommended by a physician to help restore quality of life to the patient as a result of a diagnosis of other pelvic complications including:

 - Abnormal uterine bleeding (heavy periods)